pranjalsingi/text-twist/README.md

-# Here is a test twist game for you
+# Here is a Text Twist game for you
 For deploying , head to cloud 9, make a new workspace and clone this repo by pasting the URL.

 You should have php5 installed and also sqlite in your cloud 9